Mongolia: Bogd Khanate

 With the fall of the Qing dynasty in 1911, Mongolia under the Bogd Khaan declared its independence.
 However, the newly established Republic of China considered Mongolia to be part of its own territory.
-Yuan Shikai, the President of the Republic of China, considered the new republic to be the successor of the Qing.
-Bogd Khaan said that both Mongolia and China had been administered by the Manchu during the Qing, and after the fall of the Qing dynasty in 1911, the contract of Mongolian submission to the Manchu had become invalid.
+Yuan Shikai, the president of the Republic of China, considered the republic to be the successor of the Qing.
+Bogd Khaan said that both Mongolia and China had been administered by the Manchu during the Qing, and after the fall of the Qing dynasty the contract of Mongolian submission to the Manchu had become invalid.

 The area controlled by the Bogd Khaan was approximately that of the former Outer Mongolia during the Qing period.
 In 1919, after the October Revolution in Russia, Chinese troops led by warlord Xu Shuzheng occupied Mongolia.
 Warfare erupted on the northern border.
 As a result of the Russian Civil War, the White Russian Lieutenant General Baron Ungern led his troops into Mongolia in October 1920, defeating the Chinese forces in Niislel Khüree (now Ulaanbaatar) in early February 1921 with Mongol support.

 To eliminate the threat posed by Ungern, Bolshevik Russia decided to support the establishment of a communist Mongolian government and army.
-This Mongolian army took the Mongolian part of Kyakhta from Chinese forces on 18 March 1921, and on 6 July, Russian and Mongolian troops arrived in Khüree.
+This Mongolian army took the Mongolian part of Kyakhta from Chinese forces on 18 March 1921, and on 6 July Russian and Mongolian troops arrived in Khüree.
 Mongolia declared its independence again on 11 July 1921.
 As a result, Mongolia was closely aligned with the Soviet Union over the next seven decades.